There are Touch Tanks at Terra Nova National Park in Newfoundland, Canada.

-A vandalized road sign has Mélanie and I driving south from St. John’s towards Bay Bulls instead of west on the TransCanada Highway, but local assistance makes our second attempt successful and we leave the Avalon Peninsula for the first time as we drive past the southern tip of Conception Bay to stop for refreshments and an early morning stretch at the Whitbourne Visitor Information Center along the TransCanada Highway near the southern tip of Trinity Bay.
+A stop for refreshments and an early morning stretch occurs at the Whitbourne Visitor Information Center along the TransCanada Highway near the southern tip of Trinity Bay.

-We would be remiss had we not captured these very realistic moose photographs before continuing past Trinity Bay and north around the end of Clode Sound to complete the 3 hour, 247 KM (153 mile) drive from St. John's into Terra Nova National Park.
+Very realistic moose photographs are captured before continuing past Trinity Bay and north around the end of Clode Sound to complete the 3 hour, 247 KM (153 mile) drive from St. John's into Terra Nova National Park.

-Our initial objective is to explore the Nature House Activity Centre at the Newman Sound Visitor Centre about 32 KM (20 miles) into Terra Nova National Park from the south park entrance which is about 32 KM (20 miles) north of Clarenville, Newfoundland.
+The initial objective explores the Nature House Activity Centre at the Newman Sound Visitor Centre about 32 KM (20 miles) into Terra Nova National Park from the south park entrance which is about 32 KM (20 miles) north of Clarenville, Newfoundland.

 Immediately following an entertaining and productive conversation with Parks Canada personnel to identify premium, short hiking opportunities, Mélanie and I enter the Nature House Activity Centre to investigate the Touch Tanks and immerse ourselves in the fascinating world of cold, salt water sea life.

-Mélanie wastes no time in examining the living samples from the cold, crystal-clear salt water.
-I am content to take photographs.
-Our inner children are alive and well
+Mélanie wastes no time in examining the living samples from the cold, crystal-clear salt water. while I am content to take photographs.
+Inner children are alive and well.

-The tour through the exhibits reveals fascinating facts about unique lifeforms and their seemingly bizarre behaviours.
+The tour through the exhibits reveals fascinating facts about unique lifeforms and their seemingly bizarre behaviors.

-In an adjacent room, the large tanks, behind the aquarium glass, reveal unusual fish and crustaceans hiding from more public visibility.
+In an adjacent room,large tanks behind the aquarium glass reveal unusual fish and crustaceans hiding from more public visibility.
 There are classrooms on the periphery for children's activity and education.
 Very impressive.

-The Starfish Eatery, a small cafeteria at the back of Nature House, creates marvellous sandwiches on order and hosts large bay windows with views over the wharf extending into Newman Sound.
-It is one of our best lunch experiences and somewhat reminiscent of the view from Smitty’s Lounge overlooking St. John’s Harbour.
-Following lunch, we walk on the wharf and enjoy the sights, sounds and feel of the salt air waterfront.
-The fresh air odours are unique and interesting to me.
+The Starfish Eatery, a small cafeteria at the back of Nature House, creates marvelous sandwiches on order and hosts large bay windows with views over the wharf extending into Newman Sound.